arialdomartini/arialdomartini.github.io/_posts/2020-12-08-explicit-implementation.md

 ## The case of F#
-F# only supports implicit implementation.
+F# only supports Explicit Implementation.

 That's one of the justifications: